 COVID-19 Updates & News

-For additional resources and updates, sign up for the Chicago COVID-19 Community Newsletter.
+For additional resources and updates, sign up for the COVID-19 Community Newsletter.

 Stay connected with Comer through Virtual Programs

-Members, you can join your favorite instructors for fun activities and DIY projects from home!
+Members, you can enroll and register to join your favorite instructors for a mix of onsite & virtual programs or just sign up for virtual programs to stay connected at home!
 Please visit the calendar for program days and times.

 Are you a member of a Teen Employment Program at GCYC?

 Are you a parent of a GCYC Youth Member and have questions or concerns?